-Shops are emptying of some basic staples and pasta is one of them.
-Get your favourite carb fix by making pasta yourself at home.
-If you have a pasta machine it's incredibly easy and it's also totally do-able if you're stuck with just a rolling pin – you'll just need to use some muscle!
-It's also a lovely thing to do one afternoon for a special dinner that the kids can get involved with too.
+Fresh pasta is one of life's greatest pleasures, and it's far easier to make at home than you might think.
+If you have a pasta machine it's a total cinch, but it's also totally do-able if you're stuck with just a rolling pin – you'll just need to use some muscle!
+It's a lovely, soothing way to while away an afternoon and, better yet, the kids can get involved too.

 How to make homemade pasta dough

 Dino Joannides in his cookbook, Semplice, says to pile 1kg of tipo 00 flour on a surface, make a well and crack in 10 eggs and beat with a fork.
 Using your hands, work in some of the flour from around the well until a dough forms, adding a little warm water if needed to bring it together.
 Knead for 10 minutes, keeping your hands lightly floured, until smooth and elastic.